January 23, 2019 | By Mason Roberts

 - Your credit score could suffer.
 When applying for a cash advance for your small business, the provider may check your credit score.
 That means that, if the provider does a hard credit check, it can negatively impact your credit score.
 If you're not expecting it, this could translate to your credit score taking an unexpected hit.

 - Paying early does not help you.
-Unlike other loans, paying early in the retrospect of this cash advance will not result in any savings.
+Unlike other funding types, paying early in the retrospect of this cash advance will not result in any savings.
 It can result in a penalty and also hurt you if you decide to refinance your cash advance.
 You’ll have to pay all your given fees at the designated rate regardless.

 - Easily confused contracts.
 When deciding to go forward with a merchant cash advance, the contract that you get may be easily construed; there are lots of terms and legalese that may be hard to understand without help from a lawyer.
 The providers also do not give APR.
-All of this considered, it makes it difficult for a regular layman with a small business to decide what is the best loan or advance to choose for their needs and those of their business.
+All of this considered, it makes it difficult for a regular layman with a small business to decide what is the best funding option or advance to choose for their needs and those of their business.

 - Debt.
-This advance is so easy to receive, that it may create a bad situation to be in, especially if this is the only “loan” you qualify for.
+This advance is so easy to receive, that it may create a bad situation to be in, especially if this is the only “funding” you qualify for.
 Either from complications with the repayment cycle or their suffering business, the owners find themselves scurrying to find an alternative to keep themselves afloat, which often results in desperate business owners in debt.

 Merchant Cash Advance Pros for Small Business Owners

 - No collateral needed.
 This means that you will not lose any of your beloved personal belongings, no matter what happens when repaying your advance back.
 Even if your business is not doing well and you are unable to repay at all, you will not lose your home or any other personal items.
-Though there still may be other consequences, it may be a good alternative compared to other loan options business owners may take.
+Though there still may be other consequences, it may be a good alternative compared to other options business owners may take.

 - Payment fees can go down based on your business's earnings.
 If you chose the repayment route that relies on the rate of your percentage of sales, and your sales are not doing as well as you’d like, your repayment fees will decrease accordingly.